microsoft/Accera/docs/Manual/03 Schedules.md

         for k in range(11):
             C[i, j] += A[i, k] * B[k, j]
 ```
 In other words, each of the logical pseudo-code loops in `nest` becomes an actual for-loop in the default schedule.

 We can now transform this schedule in various ways.
-These transformations merely change the order of the loop iterations, and therefore preserve the logic defined in `nest`.
-Note that transforming `schedule` does not modify `nest`, and in fact, we could generate additional independent schedules by calling `nest.create_schedule()` multiple times.
+However, these transformations do not change the underlying logic defined in `nest` and merely change the order of the loop iterations.
+We can even generate as many independent schedules as we want by calling `nest.create_schedule()`.

 ## Iteration spaces: a geometric representation of schedules
-The Accera programming model embraces a geometric interpretation of schedules.
-Specifically, the schedule is imagined to be a multidimensional discrete hypercube called the *iteration space* of the nest.
+In the Accera programming model, a schedule is geometrically interpreted as a multi-dimensional discrete hypercube called the *iteration space* of the nest.
 The elements of the iteration space represent the individual iterations of the loop nest.
-Initially, the dimensions of the iteration space corresponds to the logical loops defined in `nest`.
-For example, the default iteration space for the matrix-matrix multiplication nest forms a three dimensional discrete hypercube, whose shape is (16, 10, 11).
+Initially, the dimensions of the iteration space correspond to the logical loops defined in `nest`.
+For example, the default iteration space for the matrix-matrix multiplication nest forms a three-dimensional discrete hypercube, whose shape is (16, 10, 11).

-How does an iteration space imply an order over the iterations?
-The dimensions of the iteration space are ordered.
-By default, their order corresponds to the original order of the logical loops in `nest`.
-The order over the dimensions induces a lexicographic order over the individual elements of the iteration space.
+### How does an iteration space imply an order over the iterations?
+The dimensions of the iteration space are ordered, and this order corresponds to the original order of the logical loops in `nest` by default.
+In fact, the order over the dimensions induces a lexicographic sequence over the individual elements of the iteration space.

-Adopting this geometric interpretation helps us visualize how different transformations modify the schedule.
-Some transformations rearrange the elements of the iteration space, some increase its dimension, and some even pad the space with empty (no-op) elements.
+This geometric interpretation of schedules helps us visualize how different transformations modify them.
+While some transformations merely rearrange the elements of the iteration space, others increase its dimensions, and some even pad the space with empty (no-op) elements.
 The transformed iteration space defines a new lexicographic order over the individual iterations.

 Comment: It is important not to confuse arrays, like `A`, `B`, `C`, with iteration spaces, like `schedule`.
 A possible source of confusion could be that both arrays and iteration spaces have a multidimensional rectilinear structure (i.e., they both look like hypercubes).
 However, arrays and iteration spaces are fundamentally different.
 Arrays are data structures whose elements are scalars.
 Iteration spaces are abstract geometric representations of schedules and their elements represent individual iterations of a loop nest.
 Transformations apply to iteration spaces, not to arrays.

 Comment: Accera's geometric interpretation of schedules resembles the *iteration domain polyhedron*, which is the cornerstone of the [polyhedral model](https://en.wikipedia.org/wiki/Polytope_model) of compiler optimization.
 However, unlike polyhedrons, Accera iteration spaces are not embedded in a continuous space and cannot be manipulated by algebraic transformations.
 Accera iteration spaces always remain rectilinear and are inherently discrete objects.

 ### Iteration space slices
-*Iteration space slices* are an abstract concept that affects many different aspects of the Accera programming model.
+*Iteration space slices* is an abstract concept that affects different aspects of the Accera programming model.
 Since the iteration space dimensions are ordered, each element of the iteration space can be identified by a vector of coordinates.
-For example, the vector (5, 6, 7) identifies the iteration at position 5 along the first dimension, 6 along the second dimension, and 7 along the third dimension.
-If one or more of the coordinates is replaced with the *wildcard* symbol \*, we get an *iteration space slice*, which is a set of iterations obtained by replacing the wildcard with all possible values.
-For example, (\*, \*, 5) represents a slice that contains all the elements whose last coordinate is 5.
+For example, the vector (5, 6, 7) identifies the iteration at position 5 along the first dimension, position 6 along the second dimension, and position 7 along the third dimension.
+If one or more coordinates are replaced with the *wildcard* symbol `\*`, we get an *iteration space slice*, which is a set of iterations obtained by replacing the wildcard with all possible values.
+For example, (\*, \*, 5) represents a slice containing all the elements with 5 as their last coordinate.
 The *dimension of a slice* equals the number of wildcards in its definition.

 ### Loops, indices, and dimensions
-When we defined `nest`, we used variables such as `i`, `j`, `k` to name the loops in the loop-nest.
+When we defined `nest`, we used variables such as `i`, `j`, and `k` to name the loops in the loop-nest.
 When we described the default schedule using equivalent for-loops, `i`, `j`, and `k` became the index variables of those loops.
-When we represent a schedule as an iteration space, these variables are used as the names of the corresponding iteration space dimensions.
+Now, when we represent a schedule as an iteration space, these variables are used as the names of the corresponding iteration space dimensions.
 From here on, we move seamlessly between these different representations and use the terms *loop*, *index*, and *dimension* interchangeably.

 ## Schedule transformations
-Iteration space transformations change the shape of the iteration space, possibly adding dimensions and padding the space with empty elements.
+Iteration space transformations change the shape of the iteration space, possibly by adding dimensions or padding the space with empty elements.

-The iteration space always retains its rectilinear shape (i.e., the shape of a hypercube).
+The iterations space always retains its rectilinear (hypercube) shape.
 In some cases, Accera transformations must pad the iteration space with empty elements to avoid reaching a jagged iteration space structure.

 ### `reorder`
 ```python